Peter Douglas: Life and career

 Peter Douglas was born in Los Angeles, California, on November 23, 1955.
 His middle name was given in homage to Vincent van Gogh, whom his father was portraying in a film version being shot in Europe at the time of his birth.
 The film in question, Lust for Life, was later released in 1956.
 In 1958, his father named his new music publishing company, Peter Vincent Music Corporation (a subsidiary of Bryna Productions), after his son, while Peter later named his own independent film production company Vincent Pictures.
 In 1958, a young Peter was seen on the television program This Is Your Life, which was honoring the life and career of his father.

-Douglas' early work in the film industry was tied to his father, namely through of his independent film production company, Bryna Productions.
-As a child, Douglas had uncredited bit parts in his father's films The Vikings and Stranger When We Meet (in which Kirk Douglas both produced and starred).
+Douglas' early work in the film industry was tied to his father, namely through his independent film production company, Bryna Productions.
+As a child, Douglas had uncredited bit parts in his father's films The Vikings and Stranger When We Meet (in which Kirk Douglas both starred and produced).
 Douglas went to high school at a military academy in Southern California.

 In the early 1970s, Douglas studied photography at the Los Angeles Art Center.
 In June 1972, aged 17, Douglas was hired by his father as the still photographer when The Bryna Company produced Scalawag on location in Yugoslavia.
-His father produced, directed and starred in the film, while his mother Anne was co-producer; his younger brother Eric was the producer's assistant and their family dog Shaft Douglas had a part in the film.
-During the production of Scalawag, actress Lesley-Anne Down posed for Peter and the pictures were sold to Playboy magazine.
+His father produced, directed, and starred in the film, while his mother, Anne, was co-producer; his younger brother, Eric, was the producer's assistant, and their family dog, Shaft, had a part in the film.
+During the production of Scalawag, actress Lesley-Anne Down posed nude for Peter and the pictures were sold to Playboy magazine.
 Douglas again served as still photographer when his family traveled from Yugoslavia to England for The Bryna Company's television musical film Dr. Jekyll and Mr. Hyde.
 Pictures taken by Douglas of the character's transformation were used on the cover of Los Angeles Times' TV Times section on March 4, 1973.

 Douglas attended the University of California at Santa Barbara for a year and a half but ultimately dropped out to focus on photography and motion picture work.
 In November 1973, Douglas photographed his brother Michael and his at-the-time girlfriend Brenda Vaccaro in their Benedict Canyon home for publication in several leading magazines.
 He also became Olympic swimmer Mark Spitz's official photographer.
 In March 1974, Douglas formed his own photographic service company and photography studio, Bryna International, and was represented by talent agent Phyllis Carlyle through her agency A-Plus.
 Carlyle landed Douglas photography contracts for such publications as Cosmopolitan and large advertisement agencies.
-In June 1974, Douglas photographed Frank Sinatra cooking a special Italian dinner for his parent's anniversary and the pictures were used in several publications.
+In June 1974, Douglas photographed Frank Sinatra cooking a special Italian dinner for his parents' anniversary and the pictures were used in several publications.